DAG: A Dual Correlation Network for Time Series Forecasting with Exogenous Variables: Conclusion

 \section{Conclusion}

-Time series forecasting is crucial in various fields such as economics, traffic, and AIOps.
-In this study, we propose a general framework \textbf{DAG}, which \textit{utilizes \underline{D}ual c\underline{A}usal network along both the temporal and channel dimensions for time series forecasting with exo\underline{G}enous} variables, especially leveraging future exogenous variable information.
-The framework introduces a \textit{Temporal Causal Module} which includes a temporal causal discovery module to model how historical exogenous variables affect future exogenous variables, followed by a causal injection module to incorporate these relationships for forecasting future endogenous variables.
-Additionally, a Channel Causal Module is introduced.
-It features a channel causal discovery module to model the impact of historical exogenous variables on historical endogenous variables and injects these relationships for improved forecasting of future endogenous variables based on future exogenous variables.
-Finally, this framework combines temporal causality loss, channel causality loss, and forecasting loss to enable end-to-end optimization.
-Extensive experiments show that DAG achieves state-of-the-art performance.
-Additionally, all datasets and code are avaliable at \url{https://github.com/decisionintelligence/DAG}.
+This study proposes \textbf{DAG}, which \textit{utilizes \underline{D}ual correl\underline{A}tion network along both the temporal and channel dimensions for time series forecasting with exo\underline{G}enous} variables, especially by leveraging future exogenous variable information.
+Specifically, DAG introduces a \textit{Temporal Correlation Module} to capture the influence of historical exogenous variables on future exogenous variables and inject these correlations into endogenous forecasting.
+In addition, a \textit{Channel Correlation Module} models the relationships between historical exogenous and endogenous variables to further enhance forecasting with future exogenous information.